Ariya Daivari: Producer (2022)

 In April 2022, Daivari was rehired by WWE as a producer.
-He was released 3 months later.

-New Japan Pro Wrestling (2021–present)
+New Japan Pro Wrestling (2021–2022)

 On September 28, 2021, it was announced that Daivari would be debuting for New Japan Pro Wrestling for their New Japan Showdown shows facing Alex Zayne on Night 1 and teaming with Lio Rush against El Phantasmo and Chris Bey on Night 2.
 He would make his return on June 18, 2022, at NJPW Strong, scoring a victory over Delirious.

 All Elite Wrestling (2021–present)

 On November 12, 2021, Daivari made his All Elite Wrestling debut on AEW Rampage losing to Dante Martin.
 On the June 28, 2022 episode of AEW Dark, he would make his return for the brand, defeating Caleb Konley.
+Daivari also serves as a coach for AEW.

-National Wrestling Alliance (2022–present)
+National Wrestling Alliance (2022)

 On April 16, 2022, Daivari made his debut for the National Wrestling Alliance, facing Nick Aldis in a losing effort.